-TOHOQUA COMMUNITY DEVELOPMENT DISTRICT CITY OF ST. CLOUD, FLORIDA

-RECONCILIATION OF THE STATEMENT OF REVENUES, EXPENDITURES AND CHANGES IN FUND BALANCES OF GOVERNMENTAL FUNDS TO THE STATEMENT OF ACTIVITIES FOR THE FISCAL YEAR ENDED SEPTEMBER 30, 2022
+TOHOQUA COMMUNITY DEVELOPMENT DISTRICT CITY OF ST. CLOUD, FLORIDA RECONCILIATION OF THE STATEMENT OF REVENUES, EXPENDITURES AND CHANGES IN FUND BALANCES OF GOVERNMENTAL FUNDS TO THE STATEMENT OF ACTIVITIES FOR THE FISCAL YEAR ENDED SEPTEMBER 30, 2024

-Net change in fund balances - total governmental funds \$ (2,931,244) Amounts reported for governmental activities in the statement of activities are different because: The change in accrued interest on long-term liabilities between the current and prior fiscal years is recorded in the statement of activities, but not in the governmental fund financial statements.
-1,900 Repayment of long-term liabilities are reported as expenditures in the governmental fund statement but such repayments reduce liabilities in the statement of net position and are eliminated in the statement of activities.
-150,000 Amortization of Bond discounts/premiums is not recognized in the governmental fund financial statements, but is reported as an expense in the statement of activities. $\hfill\Box$ 1,784 Conveyances of infrastructure improvements to the District are reported as capital contributions in the government wide statements and not shown on the fund financial statements.
-1,507,463 Governmental funds report capital outlays as expenditures, however, the cost of capital assets is eliminated in the statement of activities and capitalized in the statement of net position.
-3,255,993 Change in net position of governmental activities \$ 1,985,896
+Net change in fund balances - total governmental funds \$ 3,868,827 Amounts reported for governmental activities in the statement of activities are different because: Governmental funds report the face amount of Bonds issued as financial resources when debt is first issued, whereas these amounts are eliminated in the statement of activities and recognized as long- term liabilities in the statement of net position.
+(4,720,000) In connection with the issuance of the Bonds, the original issue discount is reported as a financing use when debt is first issued, whereas the amount is eliminated in the statement of activities and reduces long-term liabilities in the statement of net position.
+9,488 The change in accrued interest on long-term liabilities between the current and prior fiscal years is recorded in the statement of activities, but not in the governmental fund financial statements.
+(118,350) Repayment of long-term liabilities are reported as expenditures in the governmental fund statement but such repayments reduce liabilities in the statement of net position and are eliminated in the statement of activities.
+215,000 Amortization of Bond discounts/premiums is not recognized in the governmental fund financial statements, but is reported as an expense in the statement of activities.
+1,485 Governmental funds report capital outlays as expenditures, however, the cost of capital assets is eliminated in the statement of activities and capitalized in the statement of net position.
+766,345 Change in net position of governmental activities \$ 22,795